hneutr/webwebpage/python_documentation.md

----
-has_children: true
-layout: main_page
-nav_order: 2
-parent: documentation
-permalink: /documentation/python/
-title: python

----

 full documentation for the python code.

 ---

-you interact with webwe in via the `webweb.Web` object, which has the following attributes:
+you interact with webweb via the `webweb.Web` object, which has the following attributes:

 - display: dictionary of webweb display parameters; see the [display](/documentation/display/) documentation
 - networks: a dictionary of `webweb.Network` objects